randombits-dev/micro-storage/client/src/content/docs/docs/9-roadmap.md

 ## Next steps

-### 1. Improve the look and feel of the UI

-Most of the initial work was spent on the blockchain and backend functionality.
-The UI is currently very basic, and it needs to be improved to be more user friendly.
+### 1. Document management improvements

+Most of the work went into the subscription part of the app, including the contract, and learning chainlink.
+The actual document management and editing functionality is very basic right now and can use tons of improvement, including but not limited to:

+* Sorting / Filtering of documents
+* A better rich text editor
+* Faster performance by caching documents in indexedDB
+* Bulk uploads and downloads

 ### 2. Allow sharing of storage accounts